Standalone virtiofs usage

 Enabling DAX

 DAX mapping allows the guest to directly access the file contents from the hosts caches and thus avoids duplication between the guest and host.
+This feature is not complete and only available when building from source.

 A mapping area ('cache') is shared between virtiofsd and QEMU; this size must be specified on the command lines for QEMU, the command line for virtiofsd is unchanged.